Is a Master's Degree Worth It? Find The Master's Degrees Worth the Money

 So, how do you know if getting an advanced degree is worthwhile for your career?
 It’s often a significant expense, as well as a huge time commitment, and it’s not a decision you want to make lightly.

 Here are a few questions to ask yourself when it comes to determining how worthwhile a master’s degree is to you personally.

 When it comes to MBAs, it’s safe to say that most people pursue an advanced degree in order to increase their salary.
 In this case, the only measurement that matters is the same one you’ll focus on in an MBA financial class: a cost-benefit analysis based purely on the numbers.

 But this is not the only reason people decide to attend graduate school.
 Some people decide to get a master’s degree, particularly in an economy with high unemployment, to kill time while they’re waiting for better job offers to come around.
 Others choose to pursue a graduate education because they have a thirst for knowledge and feel comfortable in an academic setting.

-There are many career paths that require a postgraduate degree, as well.
-If your goal is to succeed as a doctor or a lawyer, a graduate degree is not only worthwhile but necessary.
+There are many career paths that require a graduate degree, as well.
+If your goal is to succeed as a doctor or a lawyer, a graduate degree is not just worthwhile… it’s required.